kennethormandy/googlefonts-japanese/README.md

 ### “Graduating” a font from Early Access

-If a font has graduated from Google Fonts Early Access, change `earlyAccess` from `true` to `false`, and ensure the `google_fonts_id` is still correct.
+If a font has graduated from Google Fonts Early Access, change `earlyAccess` from `true` to `false`, and ensure the `google_fonts_id` is still accurate.
+This is used to display the HTML and CSS code samples.

-For example, if the font used to live a `https://fonts.googleapis.com/earlyaccess/nicomoji.css` but now lives at `https://fonts.googleapis.com/css?family=Nico+Moji`, the `google_fonts_id` should be updated from `nicomoji` to `Nico Moji` as this is used to show the code samples alongside the type specimen.

 ## Running the project locally